sgmurphy/wordpress-plugins/ai-engine/readme.txt

 1. Create an account at OpenAI.
 2. Create an API key and insert in the plugin settings (Meow Apps -> AI Engine).
 3. Enjoy the features of AI Engine!
-5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/account/usage)!
+5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/usage)!

 Languages: English.

 == Changelog ==

+= 2.4.2 (2024/06/21) =
+* Add: Claude-3.5 Sonnet (Anthropic).
+* Fix: Issues related to envId in AI environments.
+* Fix: Issues related to Anthropic + function calling + streaming.
+* Fix: Avoid the Selected Discussion to break the Discussions tab.
+* Fix: Minor fixes related to the Advisor.
+* Fix: The Discussion shortcode was not working properly with themes.
+* Fix: Issues related to embeddings sync, and how they are displayed in the admin.

 = 2.4.0 (2024/06/15) =
 * Update: The chatbot bundle size has been reduced.